 Do not bleach, dye, or clean the belts with chemical solvents or abrasive cleaners.
 This will weaken the fabric.
-Sun damage can also weaken the fabric.
+7 Sun damage can also weaken the fabric.

 If the belts need cleaning, use a mild soap solution or lukewarm water.
 Do not remove the belts from the car to wash them.
+Dry with a soft cloth.